-Join Eddie Davila for an in-depth discussion in this video Understanding parts of a supply chain, part of Supply Chain Management Fundamentals.
+Join Eddie Davila for an in-depth discussion in this video Understanding parts of a supply chain, part of Supply Chain Foundations.

 - So, what is supply chain management?
 Well, supply chains make and delivery things.
 You might not know it, but most of us make something every day.
 To help visualize this, let's take a simple thing many of us have made before, a sandwich.
 You can have it later today when you get to the office.
 So, what do you need to make that sandwich?
 Well, I guess it depends, but let's make a really good turkey, bacon, Swiss sandwich.
 We'll need fresh bread, some high quality sliced turkey, a nice slice of Swiss cheese, and some delicious bacon.